124x85 cm | Filler, oak frame

 About the work

 Vow means "solemn promise".
-Giving your word and stand by it is usually seen as a sign of honour, but in Norway and the western world today such concepts can be said to diminish in importance.
+Giving your word and standing by it is usually seen as a sign of honour, but in Norway and the western world today, such concepts can be said to diminish in importance.
 In a society that places more and more emphasis on economic thinking and the power of money, abstract ideas such as honour and morality receive less value.

-VOW is about the relationship between words and action.
+The work is about the relationship between words and action.
 We usually see them as each other's opposites.
 For example, one often says "too much talking and too little action" when one wants to prioritise performance in front of communication.
-It's possible to trace this contradiction in the relationship between inner experiences such as thoughts and emotions, and external activities such as performing manual work or making executive decisions.
-Thoughts, words and writing are not considered as concrete and solid as physical action, which creates direct changes in the material environment.
+It's possible to trace this contradiction in the relationship between inner experiences such as thoughts and emotions and external activities such as performing manual work or making executive decisions.
+Thoughts, words and writing are not considered as concrete and solid as physical activity, which creates immediate changes in the material environment.
 One might say that it is about the difference between language and hard reality, or matter.
-Thus, we can understand a promise as a kind of connection between them.
+Thus, we can understand a promise as a connection between them.
 A vow is a linguistic act that has real consequences.
 Laws, rules and contracts have the same function, but also prayers and spells.
-These are words we use, to try to influence the physical environment.
+These are words we use to try to influence the physical environment.

 Tablet series is part of Template, a compilation of works made by using pieces of wooden plates as templates.
 They function a bit as a mould or matrix for the finished work.
 The plates are attached inside the frame and after the first layer of filler had dried they are removed.
 The remaining empty spaces are filled with filler of a different colour.